Rebecca Lake

 Football Ferns Anna Leat, Claudia Bunge, Liz Anton, Michaela Foster, Malia Steinmetz, Grace Jale, Paige Satchell and Jacqui Hand were amongst her teammates.

-Lake is also a talented futsal player and captained the New Zealand team at the World University Championship last year.
+Lake is also a talented futsal player and captained the New Zealand team at the World University Championship in 2022.

 Height